mk12/blog/posts/semigroups-and-friends.md

 ---
 title: Semigroups and friends
-description: A gentle introduction to abstract algebra
+subtitle: A gentle introduction to abstract algebra
 category: Math
 date: 2016-03-10T13:00:00-08:00
 ---